FudaWiki/fudawiki-files/newgames/taipa-hanafuda.md

 The game ends after three rounds, or when a player lost all of their points.
 The player with the greater score is declared the winner.

 # Yaku
 This game has only four simple yaku, one for each card rank.
 Each yaku requires 3 cards.
-The same yaku can be earned multiple times, and each individual card can only be used in one yaku.
+Unlike most hanafuda games, the same yaku can be earned multiple times, and each individual card can only be used in one yaku.

 |Points|Yaku Name|Composition|
 |:---:|:---:|:---|